Maersk welcomes Hamburg Süd

 Next step: Unlock business potential

-Day one marks the first day of an integration that will reinforce the global positions of both Hamburg Süd and Maersk Line as well as strengthen the separate customer offerings.
+Day one marks the first day of an integration that will reinforce the global positions of both Hamburg Süd and Maersk as well as strengthen the separate customer offerings.
 Work to unlock the business benefits will begin by coordinating the commercial activities to grow joint revenues while integrating operations to start realising synergies.

 Like any other integration, it brings both opportunities and challenges.